Arsenal21/simple-download-monitor/simple-download-monitor/readme.txt

 == Changelog ==

+= WIP =
+- Added a new filter hook 'sdm_ip_address_header_order' to allow customization of the order of the IP address header.

 = 3.9.30 =
 - The Google reCAPTCHA v3 feature is now also available for single download posts.